The Essentials of Street Photography: eBook

 Do you want to improve your street photography or learn what it’s all about?

 Explore the streets with The Essentials of Street Photography.
-This 141 page guide is not only about teaching you how to technically approach the streets, how to edit your work, how to overcome your fears, or how to get sharp, close-up candid shots without getting punched, although it will teach you these things.
+This 181-page guide is not only about teaching you how to technically approach street photography, how to edit your work, how to overcome your fears, or how to get sharp, close-up candid shots in an unintrusive manner, although it will teach you these things.

 It is about teaching you how to conceptually approach your work so that it has something to say.

 Also included is Street Photography Conversations.
-Learn from six talented street photography veterans in this 96 page book of interviews.
-Learn first-hand the techniques of Matt Weber, who prowled the gritty, pre-Giuliani streets of New York in a taxi capturing the 80s crack epidemic and is the focus of the upcoming documentary, More Than The Rainbow.
+Learn from six talented street photography veterans in this 96-page book of interviews.
+Learn first-hand the techniques of Matt Weber, who prowled the gritty, pre-Giuliani streets of New York in a taxi and is the focus of the documentary, More Than The Rainbow.
 Hear from Blake Andrews, who does beautiful work in the quiet city of Eugene, Oregon.
 Learn how Richard Bram, Jay Maisel, Mike Peters, and Dave Beckerman all approach the streets in their own, diverse ways.

-Gain insight into the tips, tricks and techniques to be able to consistently take meaningful, beautiful, and technically stunning street shots.
+Gain insight into the tips and techniques to be able to consistently take meaningful, beautiful, and technically stunning street photographs.
 No matter your skill level, there will be something important for you to learn in this book.

 These books are not only for beginners.
 They have helped thousands of photographers improve their approach on the streets.